 This one is a bit obvious, but your eyes can say a lot about your vision.
 If your eye looks cloudy and appears to have a film over it, it is likely a cataract.
 Cataracts cause blurred vision, and they can develop over a number of years.
 Thankfully, they’re correctable with surgery.
 They’re common and typically appear in older people.

 Next: This serious sexually transmitted disease can affect the eyes.

 About 70% of patients with advanced AIDS have some type of eye disorder.
-HIV causes a breakdown of the immune system, so the eyes can be affected.
-HIV retinopathy is the most common eye problem for HIV/AIDS patients.
-It occurs when cotton spots or blood spots appear on the retina.
-About 30% of patients might experience CMV retinitis, which a serious eyes disorder flashing lights or blurred vision and ultimately lead to vision loss.
+The eyes are affected most commonly in the form of retinopathy.
+This occurs when cotton spots or blood spots appear on the retina.
+About 30% of patients experience CMV retinitis, a serious eyes disorder involving flashing lights or blurred vision, which leads to vision loss.
 Occasionally, the retinitis can cause a detached retina.

 Next: Most people don’t know that this disease can develop on your eyes.

-Herpes typically develops on the mouth or genitals, but ocular herpes, or eye herpes, is also a form of the disease that most people don’t know about.
-It is caused by herpes simplex 1, and it is a recurring virus that can lead to “cold sores” around the eye.
-Eye sores are the most common symptoms, but eye redness, irritation, and swelling can also be signs.
-It is transmitted through contact with someone else who is having an outbreak.
+Herpes typically develops on the mouth or genitals, but ocular herpes is also a form of the disease that most people don’t know about.
+Caused by herpes simplex 1, it’s a recurring virus that leads to “cold sores” around the eyes.
+Eye redness, irritation, and swelling can also be signs.